Empty domain

-In first-order logic, the empty domain is the empty set having no members.
-In traditional and classical logic domains are restrictedly non-empty in order that certain theorems be valid.
+In first-order logic, the empty domain is the empty set, having no members.
+In traditional and classical logic, domains are restrictedly non-empty in order that certain theorems be valid.
 Interpretations with an empty domain are shown to be a trivial case by a convention originating at least in 1927 with Bernays and Schönfinkel (though possibly earlier) but oft-attributed to Quine's 1951 Mathematical Logic.

+Existential import

 The convention is to assign any formula beginning with a universal quantifier the value truth, while any formula beginning with an existential quantifier is assigned the value falsehood.
 This follows from the idea that existentially quantified statements have existential import (i.e. they imply the existence of something) while universally quantified statements do not.

+With ancient logic such as Aristotelian logic, the universally quantified statement has existential import, i. e.
+"All As are B" implies "Some As are B".
+In contemporary logic, this implication is rejected.
+"All As are B" might be true even if there are no As, and so does not have existential import, while "Some As are B" implies the existence of at least one A, so it does.

-This interpretation reportedly stems from George Boole in the late 19th century but this is debatable.
+This interpretation stems from the likes of Franz Brentano, Charles Sanders Peirce, Gottlob Frege, and George Boole.
 In modern model theory, it follows immediately for the truth conditions for quantified sentences: